DCasely/dcasely/README.md

-# Davin Casely | Software Engineer at The Casely Group
+# Software Engineer at The Casely Group

 CodeWars Top 3% Honors